chezyio/D7047E/oralExam.md

 9. When would you want to use RNN, CNNs and Transformers?
 What are their strengths and weaknesses?

     RNNs are ideal for sequential data, such as time series, natural language, or speech, as they capture temporal dependencies through their recurrent structure.
 However, RNNs struggle with long-term dependencies due to the vanishing gradient problem and are computationally slow due to their sequential processing.
 CNNs excel at processing grid-like data, such as images, by leveraging convolutional layers to capture spatial hierarchies and local patterns.
 They are highly efficient and effective for tasks like image classification and object detection but are less suited for sequential or relational data.
 Transformers, on the other hand, are versatile and excel at capturing global dependencies in both sequential and non-sequential data using self-attention mechanisms.
 They are particularly effective for NLP tasks and are increasingly applied to vision tasks.

-## General Adversarial Networks and Stable Diffusion

-What is deconv?
-What is deep dream?
-What is style transfer?
-What is GAN and how does it work?
-What is stable diffusion and what separates it from normal diffusion?
-What are the differences between GAN and stable diffusion?
-What are the advantages and disadvantages of each of them?
-What is the difference between image captioning and VQA, explain both the concepts?

-## Reinforcement Learning and TinyML

-What is reinforcement learning and how is it different from supervised learning?
-What is model based RL and model free RL?
-What is policy and value based RL?
-What is the difference between Q-learning and policy gradients?
-Why would we use a discounted error (γ)?
-How does REINFORCE work?
-(Advanced) What is a replay buffer and what problem does it help us deal with?
-(Advanced) How is self-play overcoming the lack of exploration?
-Why do we quantize the models in TinyML and how does this affect the performance?
-What are the two methods for quantization of a model and how are they different from each other?

 ## Advanced topics